AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/ListLogstore.md

 x-log-date: Mon, 30 Nov 2020 06:22:17 GMT
 ```

-The Host parameter consists of a project name and an endpoint.
+The value of the Host parameter consists of a project name and an endpoint.
 You must specify a project name for the Host parameter.

 ## Request parameters